caiovincius/SIESTA-Shell-Tools/SIESTA-PDOS-Utility/README.md

      - If you choose No, the Fermi Level of the system will remain the same.

 ## What will be done?
-After you choose all the options you want, this tools will:
-- Create a folder with your System Label
+- A folder with your System Label name will be created, and the .PDOS, .bands and al of the generated files will be moved to this folder.
-- Move your .PDOS and .bands files for the created folder
-- Generate a .dat file called PDOS-YOUR_SYSTEMLABEL.dat with your PDOS graph.
-- Generate a .dat file called Fermi-Level.dat with you Fermi Level coordinates to be imported in your PDOS graph.
-- If you choose to customize your graph for xmgrace, a .agr file will be generated and automatically will be openned in your xmgrace.
+- If you chose to customize the PDOS for the xmgrace format or used the options: -xmg or --enable-xmg, a .agr file called PDOS-YOUR_SYSTEMLABEL.agr wil be generated.
-- If you DO NOT choose to customize your graph for xmgrace, a table with the order of each state will be shown in your terminal.
+- If you don't chose to customize the PDOS for the xmgrace format or didn't use the options: -xmg or --enable-xmg, a .dat file called PDOS-YOUR_SYSTEMLABEL.dat wil be generated, and the subtitles for their corresponding values will be shownappear in the terminal.
 Ex.:
     ```
     1º State: C
     2º State: N_2s